-19 Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest
+Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest

 HoneyiStock/Chris Gramly

 Honey is made through pollination and is a symbol of procreation.
 Birds and bees ring a bell?
 In fact, the word 'honeymoon' got its name from mead, an alcoholic beverage made from honey given to the happy new bride and groom.
-(Honey will last forever ifyou do this one thing.)
+(Honey will last forever if you do this one thing.)
 It also contains boron, which helps regulate estrogen and testosterone levels and provides a natural energy boost.

 Content continues below ad